Codecademy/docs/content/swiftui/concepts/accessibility/accessibility.md

   - 'paths/build-ios-apps-with-swiftui'
 ---

-**[Accessibility](https://www.codecademy.com/resources/docs/uiux/accessibility)** in Swift UI refers to the built-in tools and available techniques to create user interfaces for individuals with diverse needs.
+**[Accessibility](https://www.codecademy.com/resources/docs/uiux/accessibility)** in SwiftUI refers to the built-in tools and available techniques to create user interfaces for individuals with diverse needs.

 ## The Importance of Accessibility

 Creating accessible apps with SwiftUI is necessary to meet accessibility guidelines.
-Furthermore, it also helps create a more [inclusive design](https://www.codecademy.com/resources/docs/uiux/inclusive-design) and user-friendly experience.
-Standard accessibility features work by default to ensure the app is accessible for everyone, while accessibility modifiers enable developers to further customize the app's accessibility features.
+Furthermore, it creates [inclusive design](https://www.codecademy.com/resources/docs/uiux/inclusive-design) and user-friendly experiences.
+Standard accessibility features work by default to ensure that an app is accessible for everyone, while accessibility modifiers enable developers to further customize the app's accessibility features.
 Utilizing these tools and following best practices can have the following benefits:

-- Ensuring the app is accessible for users with specific needs
+- Ensure the app is accessible for users with specific needs.
-- Enhancing usability for all users
+- Enhance usability for all users.
-- Expanding the app's potential audience
-- Ensuring regulatory compliance for digital accessibility
+- Ensure regulatory compliance for digital accessibility.
-- Improves SEO (Search Engine Optimization) and discoverability of the app
+- Improve SEO (Search Engine Optimization) and discoverability of the app.
-- Creates a more positive brand image
-- Can increase customer loyalty
-- Displays innovation and creativity
+- Display innovation and creativity.
-- Future-proofing the app by preparing for future advancements
+- Future-proof the app by preparing for future advancements.
+- Expand the app's potential audience
+- Create a positive brand image.
 - Can create marked differentiation and set it apart from competitors.
+- Can increase customer loyalty.

 ## Standard Accessibility Features